 Hong Kong was nearly a disaster.
-I walked through the clean and airy Hung Hom station, found a cashpoint and realised I didn’t have my wallet with me.
+I walked through Hung Hom station, found a cashpoint and realised I didn’t have my wallet with me.
 I searched around for a lost property office, working out what kind of a plan I might have if the wallet was lost.
-I was imagining a frugal few days of walking around the former colony eating a slice of bread once a day, but luckily when I found the office, they radioed the train and someone found my wallet on the floor of my compartment.
+I was imagining getting around by walking, and eating a slice of bread once a day, but luckily when I found the office, they radioed the train and someone found my wallet on the floor of my compartment.